Jeikko/Mechanics-log-parser/README.md

 It also records a single "was downed" number for all of the fights, so if different bosses are fought, there is no way of telling how many times a player was downed on a specific encounter.

-It should be possible to circumvent this by hitting "export" and "reset" between different bosses, so each of them has its own log.
+It seems that hitting "export" and "reset" between different bosses so each of the bosses has its own log breaks the addon, and it stops recording some mechanics.
+Avoid it for now.

 On first run, the script will ask for the gw2 documents directory.
 The directory will be saved for subsequent runs.